 Course Introduction and Goals

-If you register after Tuesday, May 21st, please email me and let me know so that I can add you to the course database and listserv.
+If you register after Monday, August 26, please email the instructor so we can can add you to the course database and listserv.
 Please mention you're in EDTEC 541 on line.

 We archive the weekly live webcasts for those who may not be able to make it, and there's plenty of opportunity to ask questions and conduct discussions via the course listserv.

 Please let me know by private email if you have any concerns about the schedule.

 Thanks for your flexibility.
 We are currently updating the schedule and menu in Blackboard to reflect the Fall semester soon, and you'll be receiving a detailed "welcome" email before the first class session with all you need to know to get started in the course.
 If you have not used Blackboard previously, you will need your RED ID and password to logon.

 Looking forward to working with you this semester!